Cyber-XS/CyberSift/README.md

 # 🕵️‍♂️ CyberSift — The All-in-One Reconnaissance Toolkit

-CyberSift is a powerful, automated reconnaissance and vulnerability scanning tool designed for bug bounty hunters, penetration testers, and cybersecurity researchers.
+CyberSift is an automated reconnaissance and vulnerability scanning wrapper written in Python.
+It streamlines the security auditing process by integrating powerful industry tools into a single, easy-to-use terminal interface.

-It intelligently integrates multiple industry-standard tools into a single streamlined workflow to make information gathering faster, smarter, and more efficient.
+**Great Power Comes with Great Responsibilities.**

 ## 📺 Video Guide for Setup